andzia0520/andzia0520/README.md

 About me:

 👀 I am interested in Java, Spring, Hibernate.

-💞️ I am looking for job as Junior Java Developer in a company, that implements interesting projects, uses interesting and modern solutions and employs outstanding specialists.
+💞️ I am looking for a job as Junior Java Developer in a company, that implements interesting projects, uses interesting and modern solutions and employs outstanding specialists.
 I completed several small projects.
 I am an open minded person, who likes to learn new things and would be happy to bring also previous business experience to our common projects.

 📫 How to reach me : https://www.linkedin.com/in/a-wierzejska